HobnobMancer/cazy_webscraper/README.md

 **`cazy_webscraper` retrieves protein data from the [CAZy database](https://www.cazy.org) and stores the data in a local SQLite3 database.** This enables users to integrate the dataset into analytical pipelines, and interrogate the data in a manner unachievable through the CAZy website.

-**Data can be retrieved for user defined datasets of interest.** `cazy_webscraper` can recover specified CAZy Classes and/or CAZy families.
-These queries can be filtered by taxonomy at Kingdoms, genus, species or strain level.
+**Data can be retrieved for user-defined datasets of interest.** `cazy_webscraper` can recover specified CAZy Classes and/or CAZy families.
+These queries can be filtered by taxonomy at Kingdom, genus, species or strain level.
 Successive CAZy queries can be collated into a single local database.
-A log of each query is recorded in the database for transparency, reproducibility and shareablity.
+A log of each query is recorded in the database for transparency, reproducibility and shareability.

-**Using the `expand` subcommand, a user can expand the core dataset.** Specifically, `cazy_webscraper` can be used to retrieve data from the following external databases for CAZymes in the local CAZyme database that meet user specified criteria, and adds the downloaded data to the local CAZyme database:
+**Using the `expand` subcommand, a user can expand the core dataset.** Specifically, `cazy_webscraper` can be used to retrieve data from the following external databases for CAZymes in the local CAZyme database that meet user-specified criteria, and adds the downloaded data to the local CAZyme database:

 **[GenBank](https://www.ncbi.nlm.nih.gov/genbank/):**
 - Protein sequences
-- Latest taxonomic classification - including complete lineage (including phylum, class, order and family) (version >=2.1.2)
+- Latest taxonomic classification - including complete lineage (including phylum, class, order and family)
-- Latest genomic assembly data (GenBank and RefSeq (when available) version accession and ID numbers) (version >=2.1.3)
+- Latest genomic assembly data - GenBank and RefSeq (when available) version accession and ID numbers

 **[UniProt](https://www.uniprot.org/):**
 - UniProt ID/accession